SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/checks_en.md

 Following is a summary of all randomized locations (checks) along with the items that would normally be at those locations.

+For details on how checks are named, see [the naming subpage](/tutorial/Rain%20World/naming/en).

 ## Tokens and pearls
 There are several physical checks available in most regions.
 These come in the form of tokens -